Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Modeling and Estimation

 Since the number of unknown parameters, which we call $\gamma$ for the moment, is typically small (e.g., at most 16 for our Alexa 647 model with three dark states, see Section \ref{sec:alexa}), it is near at hand to employ maximum likelihood estimation.
 However, the computation of the MLE requires that we can evaluate the log-likelihood $l_y(\gamma)$ of the full model, which is unfeasible for two reasons: first, the number of terms in $l_y(\gamma)$ turns out to be overwhelming even for a moderate number $T$ of frames; and secondly, we lack information about how the signal is transformed in the camera, since manufacturers usually only provide information about the first two moments of the camera-statistics $\mathcal{D}$.
 We therefore choose an approach that is based on approximating $\ccdvals^{(m)}$ by a Gaussian process with the same expectation $\mu = \mu(\gamma)$ and covariance $\Sigma = \Sigma(\gamma)$ as $\ccdvals^{(m)}$.
 This leads to the \emph{pseudo log-likelihood}

-and parameter estimation reduces to maximizing $\tilde{l}_y(\gamma)$.
-This is still challenging but becomes numerically feasible.
+and parameter estimation reduces to maximizing $\tilde{l}_y(\gamma)$, which is still challenging but becomes numerically feasible.
 In particular, we have fewer degrees of freedom: for Alexa 647, only 11 (compared to 16) independent parameters are necessary to fully describe $\mu$ and $\Sigma$, since the first two moments do not rely on all transition probabilities of the HTMM individually.
-In section \ref{sec:estimation}, we address a number of subtleties that come along with this approach, like nonlinear constraints on the parameter space.
+In Section \ref{sec:estimation}, we address a number of subtleties that come along with this approach, like nonlinear constraints on the parameter space and practical complications with the numerical optimization.
+As a proof-of-concept of our approach, we also include exemplary estimation results on simulated data.

-We stress that other methods of estimation may certainly be of interest.
+We stress that other methods of estimation are certainly of interest, too.
 In particular, a Bayesian approach becomes feasible when prior knowledge on parameters is available.
-We do, however, not pursue this issue further in this report and contain ourselves to (pseudo) maximum likelihood based statistical analysis.
+We do, however, not pursue this issue further in this article and contain ourselves to (pseudo) maximum likelihood based statistical analysis.